- The overthrowing of various Kingdoms by another

 The ruling of the Kirants

-Kirants are known to come after the Gopal and Mahispalas and lay their rule during the period of seventh or eighth BC.
+Kirants are known to come after the Gopal and Mahispalas and laid their rule during the period of seventh or eighth BC.
 Yalamber is the name many remember from the ruling period of Kirantis who is believed to have led his troops in an epic battle mentioned in the great ‘Mahabharat’.

 The ruling of the Lichhavis

 The Kirantis were overthrown by the Lichhavis and the popular name from this ruling period is that of King Amshuverma and his daughter Bhrikuti who was married off to the king of Tibet known by the name of T Song Tsen Gampo.
 The glory that still remains as a gift from the history of Lichhavis to present Nepal is the Changunarayan temple which has marked its name in the world heritage site list.

 The ruling of Mallas

 The ruling period of Malla is regarded as the golden age for the rise of art and creativity in the country.
 Many Malla kings were known for their good governance and intellectual attributes.
 Jayastithi Malla and Pratap Malla are prime examples of the great rulers of this period of time who brought organization and systematic regulation to society.

 The conquering of the Shahs

 Prithvi Narayan Shah conquered the various states ruled by the Mallas and other kings leading the states to come together and form a single country which is now known as Nepal.
 Bhaktapur, Kirtipur, Lalitpur, and Kathmandu are the major examples of the states conquered by Prithvi Narayan Shah where the Mallas were ruling.
 Then, from Gorkha, Prithvi Narayan Shah shifted the attention of the country to Kathmandu claiming it as the capital of Nepal.

 The rise of the Ranas